 Credit Hours

 Required:

-AH 1000 LE Introduction to Archaeology 3
+AH 1000 LE Introduction to Archaeology .
+3

-Two additional courses in Archaeology 6
+Two addition .
+6

-One course in art history (ancient, medieval or Byzantine) 3
+One course in art history (ancient, medieval or Byzantine) .
+3

-One course in ancient history 3
+One course .
+3

-One of the following: 3
+One of the following: .
+3

 AN 1000 LE Introduction to Anthropology

 AN 1003 LE Cultural Anthropology

 AN 2002 Human Evolution and Physical Anthropology

+A11 2002 Trainian Evolution and Physical Antin opology